 This five-month window also draws the biggest crowds, which is the biggest disadvantage of the peak season as many visitors prefer the moderate dry season over the hot, humid and rainy summer months.

 As the rain subsides and mighty rivers transform into shallow pools, Kenya and Tanzania’s national parks truly come to life.
 Thick vegetation thins out and animals congregate around scattered sources of water, giving safari-goers the prime conditions to spot wildlife.

-The dry landscapes of Tanzania and Kenya are transformed into a lush, green wonderland in the wet season.
+During this time, the dry landscapes of Tanzania and Kenya are transformed into a lush, green wonderland.
 Temperatures increase during this period and usually range between 24°C/75°F and 27°C/81°F, reaching highs of 30°C/86°F along the coast.

 Short rains (November-December)